Mirtogenol as a natural

 It is worth repeating that if you are considering any of the natural glaucoma supplements and remedies, please make sure to discuss with your eye specialist and family doctor first to avoid adverse drug interactions and unwanted side effects.

-READ NEXT: The five best glaucoma supplements for your optic nerve
+The six best glaucoma supplements for your optic nerve